- Resident Services

 Solid Waste Services was formed in the Fall of 2000, and took ownership of all municipal solid waste programmes on January 1, 2001.
 The County inherited a wide range of programmes - all developed for local municipal needs.
 There were effectively 21 different programmes and ways of collecting waste.

-The active landfill and the majority of the closed sites meet or exceed all MOE requirements.
-County sites are now managed so well staff offer tours to the MOE.
+The active landfill and the majority of the closed sites meet or exceed all MOECC requirements.
+County sites are now managed so well staff offer tours to the MOECC.

 Through site operations and collection operations, SWS offers a wide range of expanding services to residents and businesses in the County.
 To further enhance County sites, SWS staff have implemented an improved tree planting programme.
 In 2011, a joint project was launched with Green Legacy for a living snow fence tree nursery at the Riverstown Landfill Site.
 Staff are also developing an environmental enhancement programme at all of the sites to improve wildlife habitat.

 Future considerations, detailed below, are becoming current realities:

 With site corrections and improvements in place, SWS is moving forward with a "Green Strategy".
 This means staff are striving for a cleaner, more responsible approach to operations.